kodecocodes/swift-style-guide/README.markdown

 var names: [String] = []
 ```

-**NOTE**: Following this guideline means picking descriptive names is even more important than before.

 ### Syntactic Sugar

 Prefer the shortcut versions of type declarations over the full generics syntax.